Header menu logo B2R2

 PersistentQueue<'T>

 Represents a persistent queue.
-We internally use two lists to represent the queue.
+Uses two lists internally to represent the queue.

 RandomAccessQueue